eddycharly/generic-auth-server/website/docs/tutorials/traefik/index.md

 ## Testing

-At this point we have deployed and configured Traefik, the Generic Auth Server, a sample application, and an authorization policies.
+At this point we have deployed and configured Traefik, the Generic Auth Server, a sample application, and an authorization policy.

 ### Start an in-cluster shell